 After you receive care, call your primary care provider within 48 hours or as soon as possible.
 Your primary care provider will offer or arrange any follow-up care you may need.
-If you get follow-up care from a provider other than your primary care provider without your primary care provider's approval, Texas Children's Health Plan might not pay for the care.

 You might have to pay the bill if you go to the emergency room for a condition that is not urgent or an emergency.